-1.5.3.5.1 Quality of Spawning Substrate
+1.5.3.4.1 Quality of Spawning Substrate

-1.5.3.5.1.1 The quality of spawning substrate used by pink salmon shall be monitored annually in Lower Slate Creek to detect changes in composition.
+1.5.3.4.1.1 The quality of spawning substrate used by pink salmon shall be monitored annually in Lower Slate Creek to detect changes in composition.
 Sediment samples shall be collected in July prior to spawning activity.
 Four replicate samples shall be collected from 2 locations using a McNeil-type sampler using established locations and methods.
 The geometric mean particle size will be calculated for each sample.

-1.5.3.5.2 Periphyton Biomass and Community Composition
+1.5.3.4.2 Periphyton Biomass and Community Composition

-- 1.5.3.5.2.1 The permittee shall annually monitor periphyton biomass and composition in Upper East Slate Creek, Middle East Slate Creek, West Slate Creek, Lower Slate Creek, and Lower Sherman Creek.
+1.5.3.4.2.1 The permittee shall monitor annually periphyton biomass and composition in Upper East Slate Creek, Middle East Slate Creek, West Slate Creek, Lower Slate Creek, and Lower Sherman Creek.
 The permittee shall establish sample reaches similar to those for benthic invertebrate sampling, and use methods employed at other Alaskan mines.
-For each reach ten periphyton samples from stream benthos shall be collected using methods established by Barbour et al (1999) or similar during the period late-June through early-August at low stream flow and not within three weeks after peak snowmelt/outfall discharge.
-Annual sampling timing will depend on snowmelt rate combined with discharge from Outfall 002, and sampling conditions should be consistent in all years to compare data between years, to the extent possible.
-ADF&G Habitat biologists are available to assist the permittee in identifying appropriate timing, if necessary.
+For each reach ten periphyton samples from stream benthos shall be collected.
+Samples shall be collected annually using methods established by Barbour et al (1999) or similar during the period late-June through late-July at low stream flow and not within three weeks after a high stream flow event.
 Estimate periphyton biomass densities and proportions of mean chlorophyll a, b, and c concentrations shall be reported for each reach sampled.
 An analysis of stream flow four weeks prior to sampling shall also be included using a local stream gage data (e.g. Johnson Creek).
-This information shall be included in the Annual Water Quality Monitoring Summary (Part 1.6). - 1.5.4 Biological data collection is for data analysis purposes to assess the overall health of the ecosystem.
+This information shall be included in the Annual Water Quality Monitoring Summary (Part 1.6).

+1.5.4 Biological data collection is for data analysis purposes to assess the overall health of the ecosystem.
 This data is used to determine whether any changes are necessary during the next permit reissuance, and may be modified in the next permit if necessary.